charleso/git-training/reflog.md

 406bb3b HEAD@{3}: commit (initial): Initial commit
 ```

-So whenever you run `commit` or `checkout` commands, Git logs wha
+Whenever you run `commit` or `checkout` commands, Git logs the
+the old and new commits.
 So for _every_ change to your `HEAD` (and refs) Git actually tracks
 what happened.
+The _ref_log.

 A (very bad) anology is a bank keeping a transaction log of changes
 to your account.
-Or at least you home they do!
+Or at least you hope they do!

 My advice - don't leave home without `git reflog`.